Heat Network Regs call for a common sense approach

 On all existing district heating networks or communal heating and/or hot water systems, sub-meters will be required to be retro-fitted unless it can be shown that this would not be technically feasible or cost effective.

-Where it is shown that sub-meters are not feasible or cost effective, instead the heat supplier must install Heat Cost Allocators (HCA) and thermostatic radiator valves (TRV) to any radiators, again unless it can be shown that this would not be technically feasible or cost effective (see main image for illustration of TRV and HCA set-up).
+Where it is shown that sub-meters are not feasible or cost-effective, instead the heat supplier must install Heat Cost Allocators (HCA) and thermostatic radiator valves (TRV) to any radiators, again unless it can be shown that this would not be technically feasible or cost-effective.

 The regulations will affect anyone who operates a heating or cooling network, be that a district heating scheme or a communal heating / hot water system & affect most types of buildings including purpose built student accommodation & PRS (noted exclusions: hotels, prisons, nursing homes, industrial sites, leisure centres).